OpenOCL/OpenOCL/README.md

 Visit the main website [openocl.org](https://openocl.org) to [download](https://openocl.org/get-started/) the toolbox, and have a look at the [API Docs](https://openocl.org/api-docs/) and the [examples](https://github.com/JonasKoenemann/optimal-control/tree/master/Examples).

+## Contribute

+If you would like to participate in the project, you are very welcome!

 ## Models

 * airborne wind energy: https://openawe.github.io/